NGC 6104

 NGC 6104 is a barred spiral galaxy located in the constellation Corona Borealis.
 It is designated as S(R)Pec in the galaxy morphological classification scheme, though it is clearly a barred spiral (deserving of the SB(R)Pec designation), and was discovered by William Herschel on 16 May 1787.
 The galaxy is approximately 388 million light-years away.

+Two supernovae have been observed in NGC 6104: SN 2002de (type Ia, mag.
+16), and SN 2019svd (type Ib/c, mag.
+19.3).